 - Continue to approve new performance measure targets and update existing targets as required by the federal government.
-As data is available, staff will update the RVTPO Performance Measures Report. - Continue work to submit SMART SCALE round 4 applications; prepare for the next round of SMART SCALE applications, facilitate the RVTPO's selection of projects for SMART SCALE funding pursuit, and monitor new developments with the SMART SCALE process. - Administer the RVTPO's STBG program per the approved policies and procedures; update the program's policies and procedures as needed; monitor the status of STBG projects. - Manage the RVTPO's TA and FTA 5310 funding programs in coordination with the respective state agency. - Amendments and/or Adjustments to the current TIP or specific STBG/TA funding program allocations. - Coordination with OIPI, VDOT and VDRPT on TIP, STIP, SMARTSCALE, Six-Year Improvement Program (SYIP) details, procedures and updates, and performance measures.
-Such coordination will involve travel to statewide meetings related to these and similar topics. - Coordination with FTA, Valley Metro (GRTC) and RADAR (UHSTS) on transit-related funding and programming with regards to the SYIP, TIP, and formula grant programs. - Coordination with VDOT, VDRPT, Valley Metro and RADAR on the publication of the Annual Obligations Report. - Provide assistance with grant funding applications, as requested.
+As data is available, staff will update the RVTPO Performance Measures Report. - Continue work to prepare for the next round of SMART SCALE applications, facilitate the RVTPO's selection of projects for SMART SCALE funding pursuit, and monitor new developments with the SMART SCALE process. - Administer the RVTPO's STBG program per the approved policies and procedures; update the program's policies and procedures as needed; monitor the status of STBG projects. - Manage the RVTPO's TA and FTA 5310 funding programs in coordination with the respective state agency. - Amendments and/or Adjustments to the current TIP or specific STBG/TA funding program allocations. - Coordination with OIPI, VDOT and VDRPT on TIP, STIP, SMARTSCALE, Six-Year Improvement Program (SYIP) details, procedures and updates, and performance measures.
+Such coordination will involve participation in and travel to statewide meetings related to these and similar topics. - Coordination with FTA, Valley Metro (GRTC) and RADAR (UHSTS) on transit-related funding and programming with regards to the SYIP, TIP, and formula grant programs. - Coordination with VDOT, VDRPT, Valley Metro and RADAR on the publication of the Annual Obligations Report. - Investigate grant opportunities as they arise. - Provide assistance with grant funding applications, as requested.

-- TIP amendments/adjustments (ongoing as needed) - Annual listing of projects with federal obligations (Winter 2020/2021) - Adjustments to STBG, TA funding plans (ongoing as needed) - Current STBG project updates (Fall 2020 Winter 2021) - FY22-27 STBG Financial Plan (Fall 2020 Spring 2021) - Update STBG Project Development and Selection Procedures (ongoing as needed) - SMART SCALE project applications (Summer 2020 Spring 2021) - Up-to-date website with related information, data collection and analysis of performance measures, and staff-administered public involvement process for products requiring input (ongoing) - Staff participation in meetings on the above-mentioned and related topics (ongoing) - Additional products may include grant applications for transportation funding, funding analysis, new performance measures data development, and others (ongoing)
+- TIP amendments/adjustments (ongoing as needed) - Updated TIP format with descriptive project information (2021/2022) - Annual listing of projects with federal obligations (Winter 2021/2022) - Adjustments to STBG, TA funding plans (ongoing as needed) - Current STBG project updates (Fall 2021 Winter 2022)

+- STBG Financial Plan update (Fall 2021 Spring 2022) - Update STBG Project Development and Selection Procedures (ongoing as needed) - SMART SCALE project pre-applications (Spring 2022) - Up-to-date website with related information, data collection and analysis of performance measures, and staff-administered public involvement process for products requiring input (ongoing) - Staff participation in meetings on the above-mentioned and related topics (ongoing) - Additional products may include grant applications for transportation funding, funding analysis, new performance measures data development, and others (ongoing)